 files by hand, and you go to man and google for your problems, there's a

 good chance no one will ever have to know that you're a "n00b."
 The key is

 Programs that work out of the box are becoming more and more common, but the

-Often newbies are discouraged by the size of the documentation and the
+documentation.
+Often newbies are discouraged by the size of the

-(short for "manual page").
-You can access the man page of any command by typing
+page (short for "manual page").
+You can access the man page of any command

 Another good place to find help is in the HOWTOs.
 You can find these famous